 The Ministerial Advisory Council on the Federal Initiative to Address HIV/AIDS in Canada provides evidence-based strategic policy advice to the Minister of Health on pan-Canadian aspects of HIV/AIDS.

 To fulfill this challenging mandate, Council Members have been chosen for their experience and collective expertise which spans scientific research knowledge to front-line experience with emerging at-risk groups.
-Because the Council must be the voice of those infected and affected by HIV/AIDS, five of the fifteen Council members are people living with HIV/AIDS.
+Because the Council must be the voice of those infected and affected by HIV/AIDS, efforts are made to ensure adequate representation of people living with HIV/AIDS.

 For more information contact:

 Ministerial Advisory Council on the Federal Initiative to

 Address Locator: 0602C

 Dr. Brian Conway graduated from McGill University medical school in 1982.
 After completing a residency in Internal Medicine at the same institution, he moved to the University of Manitoba for further post-graduate training in Infectious Diseases.
 In 1988, he was awarded a Medical Research Council of Canada fellowship for an HIV/AIDS fellowship at Harvard University, under the direction of Dr. Martin Hirsch.
 In 1990, he joined the staff at the University of Ottawa, in the Departments of Medicine and Microbiology & Immunology.